fpereiro/gotoB/readme.md

       var path = arguments [x ?
 1 : 0];
 ```

 If we're not in production mode, we validate `path`.
-If it's invalid, we notify the error through `B.error` and return `false`.
+If it's invalid, we report the error through `B.error` and return `false`.

 ```javascript
       if (!
 B.prod && ! r.isPath (path)) return B.error (x || {}, 'B.rem', 'Invalid path:', path);